mikeallisonJS/websites/README.md

 # Websites

-This is an NX monorepo for my personal websites.
+This is a bun monorepo for my personal websites.
 Everything is licensed under the MIT license, so feel free to use any of this for your own development as you see fit.

 ## Included websites